Retinal Tears & Holes Symptoms, Diagnosis & Treatments

 Thankfully, a dilated eye exam can easily detect this condition.
 If caught early, serious problems can be prevented.

-When a Tear or Hole Forms, Act Quickly
+When a Retinal Tear or Hole Forms, Act Quickly

 Retinal holes and tears can cause a range of visual symptoms.
 Some people notice flashes, some people notice floaters, some may not notice any symptoms at all!
 But if left untreated, retinal tears could result in retinal detachment which becomes an emergency, because it results in vision loss.

-If you experience new flashes or floaters, tThe sooner you get a dilated eye exam to confirm the tear or hole, the sooner you can start treatment that could save your vision.
+If you experience new flashes or floaters, the sooner you get a dilated eye exam to confirm the tear or hole, the sooner you can start treatment that could save your vision.

 If you have risk factors such as severe near-sightedness or lattice degeneration, regular eye examinations are helpful to watch for the development of retinal tears and prevent detachments.